 MORPC is moving forward with a trail town initiative along the Ohio-to-Erie Trail.
-We have collected over \$35,000 so far to hire a consultant to develop guidelines on how communities can capitalize on the trail that goes through or near them.
-The first phase of this project will kick-off in November and wrap up next spring.
+We have collected over \$35,000 so far to hire a consultant to develop guidelines on how communities can capitalize on the trail that goes through them.
+This will kick-off in November and wrap up next spring.